We are Vanessa and Cassie.

 Vanessa is a host.
 Of people, of places, of practice and of what happens when you build a container that is rich enough for life to meet itself through you, in words.

-She is also a writer and poet.
-For the past fifteen years, she has been loving her community at Firefly Creative Writing.
-She co-created The Writing Cabin with theatre-maker Rae Vineberg and brought the Imaginarium to life.
+Vanessa is also a writer, poet and world worker- and brings a particular brand of artistry to the work she does in the outer world.
+In her writing life, she is a long-time member of the Firefly Creative Writing community.
+She co-created The Writing Cabin with theatre-maker Rae Vineberg and brought the Imaginarium to life to deepen our capacity for systems artistry.
 She is the former Executive Publisher of ascent magazine, an Utne award-winning art, yoga, and spirituality publication exploring where inner life meets the wider world.
-At Axladitsa, a 24-acre olive farm in Greece, she has hosted with land and place alongside world workers, the elements, and the deep intelligence of the earth… all the ways that life itself is a creative act.
+At Axladitsa, a 24-acre olive farm in Greece, she hosts residencies and immersions with land and place alongside the elements, the numinous and the deep intelligence of the earth… all the ways that life itself is a creative act.

-What she brings to the Writing House is a writer's sensibility (and struggle!) and a host's deep attention.
-Writing needs atmosphere, she says, a wild relationship with time and a particular kind of quiet so the thing you've been circling for days or for years can finally walk toward you.
+Vanessa brings to the Writing House is a writer's sensibility (and struggle!) and a host's deep attention.
+Writing needs atmosphere, she says, a wild relationship with time and a particular kind of quiet so the thing you've been circling for days or for years can find its way to you.

 Why a Writing House, now?